 Can white vaginal discharge be an early pregnancy symptom?

 Having thick or milky white vaginal discharge usually around the time of a missed menstrual period is often among the first typical early pregnancy symptoms.
 The other typical early pregnancy signs and symptoms are nausea, tiredness, and missing a menstrual period.

-Thick, milky white discharge during early pregnancy is called leukorrhea and exists due to increasing and varying estrogen levels.
+Known as leukorrhea, this thick, milky white discharge during early pregnancy exists due to increasing and varying estrogen levels.
 This occurs because an increase in estrogen increases blood flow to the pelvic area of the body, which subsequently leads to an increase in mucus discharge.

 This vaginal discharge is similar to what you may notice when you ovulate, and the look of the discharge may be the same, but the volume is much larger.
 Throughout pregnancy, it's actually quite common and may even increase as the pregnancy progresses.